Projects

 Composer and Sound Designer: Daniel Jenatsch

-Lighting Designer: Katie Sfetkidis
+Lighting Designers: Katie Sfetkidis and Harrie Hogan

-Costume Designer: D&K
+Costume Designer: D&K Ricarda Bigolin and Chantal Kirby

-Produced by Performing Lines and Vitalstatistix
+Produced by: Performing Lines and Vitalstatistix

 This project is produced by Performing Lines and Vitalstatistix and supported by the Australian Government through Creative Australia, its arts investment and advisory body; by the British Council’s Connections Through Culture Programme; APHIDS and TRANSFORM (UK), and originally developed with support from the City of Melbourne through Arts House’s CultureLAB; and Lucy Guerin Inc.

-Supported by APHIDS through SUPERMASSIVE
+Supported by APHIDS through SUPERDRIVE